sahkaman/opintojaksokuvaus-jamk/TTZC0600 Kyberturvallisuus.md

 Hylätty 0: Ei hallitse aihealuetta.

 Excellent 5: The student shows in a theory exam that he or she knows and understands cyber security theory exceptionally.
-Practice work documentation is thorough, flawless and understandable.
-Presentation on the practice work has been given fluently.
+The course assignment documentation is thorough, flawless and understandable.
+Presentation on the course assignment has been given fluently.

 Very good 4: The student shows in a theory exam that he or she knows and understands cyber security theory very well.
-Practice work documentation is thorough and the presentation has been given fluently.
+The course assignment documentation is thorough and the presentation has been given fluently.

 Good 3: The student shows in a theory exam that he or she knows and understands cyber security theory well.
-Practice work documentation is done well and the presentation has been given.
+The course assignment  documentation is done well and the presentation has been given.

 Satisfactory 2: The student shows in a theory exam that he or she knows and understands cyber security theory basics.
-Practice work documentation is as required and the presentation has been given.
+The course assignment  documentation is as required and the presentation has been given.

-Sufficient 1: The student shows in a theory exam that he or she knows and understands something about cyber security theory.
-Practice work documentation barely passes the required level and the presentation has been given on it.
+Sufficient 1: The student shows in a theory exam that he or she knows and understands something about cyber security theory. course assignment documentation barely passes the required level and the presentation has been given on it.

 Fail 0: The student does not meet the minimum criteria set for the course.